How to Build a Business Website in Singapore: Cost Guide and What to Include (2026)

 Testimonials or Portfolio

 Social proof is one of the most persuasive elements on a business website.
-If you have happy clients, show them off.
-Case studies, before/after photos, star ratings, and quotes all work.
-For B2B businesses, client logos are particularly effective.
+Happy clients?
+Show them off.
+Case studies, before/after photos, star ratings, client logos — all effective.

 Blog (Optional but Valuable for SEO)

-A blog is not mandatory, but it is one of the most effective long-term strategies for getting found on Google without paying for ads.
-Articles that answer common customer questions — "how much does X cost in Singapore?", "what is the difference between A and B?" — drive organic search traffic that compounds over time.
+Not mandatory, but one of the most effective long-term strategies for getting found on Google without paying for ads.
+Articles answering common customer questions drive organic traffic that compounds over time.

 Singapore-Specific Requirements